DeloitteAU/react-habitat/README.md

 You should use React Habitat any time there is a framework or CMS rendering your HTML and you want one or multiple [React components](https://facebook.github.io/react/docs/component-api.html) on the page(s).
-For example sometimes there are only sections of your page that you want to be a React Component, then this framework is perfect for that.
+For example, sometimes there are only sections of your page that you want to be a React Component, then this framework is perfect for that.

 The idea behind this is that, rather than trying to initiate one or many React components; by either hard coding or using a Router.
 You switch it around so components "new up" themselves when required.